-But Airy refused to use de Morgan's method because de Morgan was unable at first to justify his procedure rigorously, even though his heuristic reasoning seems to have been quite reasonable.
-De Morgan was finally able prove the validity of his computations, and in his second article on caustics Airy used the series De Morgan had offered him.
+But Airy refused to use De Morgan's method because De Morgan was unable at first to justify his procedure rigorously, even though his heuristic reasoning seems to have been quite reasonable.
+De Morgan was finally able to prove the validity of his computations, and in his second article on caustics Airy used the series De Morgan had offered him.
 Most of this second article, in fact, amounts just to an extract of a letter from De Morgan explaining his argument.
 De Morgan was well known in his time for other mathematical work, particularly involving Euclid and education, as well as for several popular expositions of mathematics.
 But his discovery of the calculation of the Taylor series of the Airy integral showed a talent that his work didn't often exhibit.

 The series that De Morgan came up was this:

 The terms in the series can be calculated easily by recursion.
 For the first series

 The following figures show the graph of the function, the graph of its square, which is proportional to the magnitude of light, and the resulting "rainbow" for monochromatic light.

 The Taylor series is useful for small values of m, but for large ones something unpleasant happens.
 For m large, the terms in the series grow rapidly, but they largely cancel out, leaving very small terms.
 Because computers handle real numbers with limited precision, the cancellations start to produce more or less random numbers after a while.
 (This happens already with the far simpler series for ex when x < 0.
 But there it is no problem, since the series with x > 0 offers no unusual difficulty, and e-x = 1/ex.))
 For Airy, this limited the range for which he could compute A(x) to about [-4.0, 5.6].